njv0/snake/README.md

 # snake
-the classic snake game made in Beginning Student Language
+the classic snake game made in Beginning Student Language.